 The Castleview site is at the west of Stirling, just off junction 10 of the M9 motorway.
 To find the site using an in-car satellite navigation system, enter the postcode FK9 4TW as your destination point.

-- Castleview Park and Ride will be suspended from Monday 28 December 2020 until further notice
+- Castleview Park and Ride will resume its normal timetable from Monday 26 April 2021.

 The Springkerse site is at the east of Stirling, just off the A91 at Springkerse Retail Park.
 To find the site using an in-car satellite navigation system, enter the postcode FK7 7LL as your destination point.

-- P1 Springkerse Park and Ride will operate a revised timetable from Monday 28 December 2020 until further notice
+- P1 Springkerse Park and Ride will resume its normal timetable from Monday 26 April 2021.

 FREE SERVICE - NO FARES CHARGED

 The Park & Ride Free Fares is funded by Smarter Choices Smarter Places, which is Paths for All's programme to increase active and sustainable travel throughout Scotland.
 The programme is grant-funded by Transport Scotland.

 Castleview and Springkerse Park & Ride bus services are operated by Hunter's Executive Coaches.